vippsas/vipps-partner/README.md

 ## Merchants sign up on portal.vipps.no

-1. The merchant logs in on [portal.vipps.no](https://portal.vipps.no) using BankID
+1. The merchant logs in to [portal.vipps.no](https://portal.vipps.no) using BankID
 2. If the merchant does not have an existing customer relationship with Vipps, they need to first set this up.
 They can find the necessary form by going to: